 Forest therapy, inspired from the Japanese practice of 'Shinrin yoku' or 'forest bathing' is at the heart of all our programmes.
 It involves a sensory awakening and immersion of our senses in nature.
 We adopt the methods from the Association of Nature and Forest Therapy Guides and Programs, which is the trailblazer and gold standard in this area of wellness practice.
 Read more about forest therapy here.

-You Min is a certified nature and forest therapy guide with the Association of Nature and Forest Therapy Guides and Programs, USA.
-She is also a trained Daring to Rest facilitator.
+Youmin is a certified nature and forest therapy guide with the Association of Nature and Forest Therapy Guides and Programs, USA.
+She is also a trained Daring to Rest yoga nidra facilitator with the Daring to Rest Academy.
 A pioneer guide in Singapore and the Southeast Asia, she is passionate about self-care, slowing down practically, and re-connecting to nature - inner and outer, for well-being and for thriving.
 Slowing down, re-connecting with nature and discovering oneself - these are part of her story.
 And her intention is clear - to support others on their journeys through her practice.

-You Min’s work in forest therapy has seen her present and guide at the International Forest Therapy Days conference in Finland, and the Therapeutic Horticulture Seminar by the Centre of Urban and Greenery Ecology (CUGE) a division under the National Parks Board.
+You Min’s work has seen her been invited as a visiting practitioner for overseas resorts and wellness centres.
+Her work were also presented at the International Forest Therapy Days conference in Finland, and the Therapeutic Horticulture Seminar by the Centre of Urban and Greenery Ecology (CUGE) a division under the National Parks Board.
 Under the invitation from CUGE, You Min has also written and published the article ‘Urban Forest Therapy in Singapore’ in the Citygreen periodical.

 She has worked with management and executives in various functions.
 She is also a qualified educator with experience in teaching across diverse academic streams, and a qualified plant variety protection examiner.

-Guest guides also conduct themed nature connection programmes, sessions and courses.
+Guest facilitators also conduct themed programmes, sessions and courses.